OSGeo/PROJ/docs/source/development/index.rst

 ================================================================================

-These pages are primarily focused towards developers either contributing to the PROJ.4 project or using the library in their own software.
+These pages are primarily focused towards developers either contributing to the PROJ project or using the library in their own software.

 .. toctree::